makerdao/community/governance/votes/Executive vote - October 26, 2022.md

 The technical changes to enable this fee have been explained in [this post](https://forum.makerdao.com/t/starknet-changes-for-2022-10-26-executive-spell/18468), for more information on the fee mechanism, please see this [documentation](https://docs.starknet.io/documentation/develop/L1-L2_Communication/messaging-mechanism/#l1-l2_message_fees).

-### rETH-A Vault Type Onboarding
+### rETH-A Technical Vault Type Onboarding

 As per the successful outcome of this [governance poll](https://vote.makerdao.com/polling/QmS7dBuQ#poll-detail), rETH will be onboarded with the parameters listed below if this executive proposal passes.
+Please note the [Maximum Debt Ceiling (line)](https://manual.makerdao.com/module-index/module-dciam#maximum-debt-ceiling-line) will be set to 0 until the [Oracles Core Unit](https://mips.makerdao.com/mips/details/MIP39c2SP13) is ready to support the asset.

 **Collateral Parameters**